martenframework/marten/docs/docs/deployment/how-to/deploy-to-heroku.md

 In order to easily serve your application's assets in Heroku, you can make use of the [`Marten::Middleware::AssetServing`](../../handlers-and-http/reference/middlewares#asset-serving-middleware) middleware.
 Indeed, it won't be possible to configure a web server such as [Nginx](https://nginx.org) to serve your assets directly on Heroku if you intend to use a "local file system" asset store (such as [`Marten::Core::Store::FileSystem`](pathname:///api/dev/Marten/Core/Storage/FileSystem.html)).

 To palliate this, you can make use of the [`Marten::Middleware::AssetServing`](../../handlers-and-http/reference/middlewares#asset-serving-middleware) middleware.
-Obviously this is not necessary if you intend to leverage a cloud storage provider (like Amazon's S3 or GCS) to store and serve your collected assets (in this case, you can simply skip this section).
+Obviously, this is not necessary if you intend to leverage a cloud storage provider (like Amazon's S3 or GCS) to store and serve your collected assets (in this case, you can simply skip this section).

 In order to use this middleware, you can "insert" the corresponding class at the beginning of the [`middleware`](../../development/reference/settings#middleware) setting when defining production settings.
 For example: